How long does it take to get a tooth pulled?

 Title: Intra-operative pain perception in tooth extraction – possible causes.

 This study recorded the “duration of surgery” for 116 single-tooth extractions.
-This measurement was defined in similar fashion as above (from first instrument placed until complete tooth removal).
+This measurement was defined in a similar fashion as above (from the first instrument placed until complete tooth removal).

 Duration of tooth extraction process. | |